Psychology FAQ

 What do forensic psychologists do?

-They can work in a variety of areas doing different things.
+They can work in a variety of areas.
 Some examples are below:

 What can I do with a Forensic Psychology major?

 Almost anything that you want to do.
 Psychology majors frequently find employment in teaching, management, counseling, social work and sales.
 You would get specific training on the job or in graduate school.
-If you want to do “professional psychology” where you do treatment or deal with patients, or even do research on your own – you need a graduate degree.
+A graduate degree is required if you want to do “professional psychology” where you do treatment or deal with patients, or even do research on your own, but employers in many fields seek out strong writers and researchers - a Forensic Psychology major will prepare you well.

 Does the Psychology Department offer any specific training that I can use to get a job?